hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/frames/ImageMathFrame.rst

 .. image:: images/img_math/display.png
     :align: left

-The display image drop-down box allows to select an image to be displayed in the
+The display image drop-down menu allows to select an image to be displayed in the plot:
-plot:

 .. image:: images/img_math/dropdown.png
     :align: left